 H. Governance Guidelines.
 At least annually, the Committee shall review, and make recommendations to the board with respect to changes to, the Corporate Governance Guidelines, Memorandum and Articles of Association, this Charter and the charters of the Company’s other committees.
 The Committee shall recommend to the Board corporate governance guidelines addressing, among other matters, the size, composition and responsibilities of the Board and its Committees, including its oversight of management and consultations with management.
-It shall also be the responsibility of the Committee to assist the Board in overseeing compliance with the Corporate Governance Guidelines.
+It shall also be the responsibility of the Committee to assist the Board in overseeing compliance with the Corporate Governance Guidelines

-I. Board Leadership, Succession Planning and Director Development. (a) Annually, the Committee shall evaluate the Board leadership structure and shall determine whether the role of the Chairman shall be held by an Independent Director (as defined in the Corporate Governance Guidelines), a management executive chair or the Chief Executive Officer.
+I. Board Leadership, Succession Planning and Director Development. (a) Annually, the Committee shall evaluate the Board leadership structure and, consistent with the Corporate Governance Guidelines provisions regarding Board leadership, shall determine whether the role of the Chairman shall be held by an Independent Director (as defined in the Corporate Governance Guidelines), a management executive chair or the Chief Executive Officer.
 The Committee shall recommend the Board leadership structure to the Board, including the process for the Board’s election or appointment of the Chairman of the Board and, if the Chairman of the Board is not an independent director, the Lead Independent Director, in which case the Committee shall recommend to the Board which Independent Director to appoint as Lead Independent Director and, to the extent different from the responsibilities specified in the Corporate Governance Guidelines, the responsibilities for such role. (b) Annually, the Committee shall consider the needs of the Company going forward, the results of the annual Board and Committee evaluations and other relevant data to assess Board skills and leadership capabilities.
 Based on such consideration, the Board shall work with management to provide orientation for new directors and continuing education for the Board and its committees.
 Further, in designing continuing education, the Committee shall consider the leadership capabilities of existing directors to ensure that there are sitting directors who are ready to fill the roles of Chairman of the Board, lead independent director (if any such director has been appointed pursuant to the Corporate Governance Guidelines), and committee chairs should one of those directors vacate his or her position unexpectedly.